idsia-robotics/idsia-robotics.github.io/index.md

 # News

-## Jan 15 2019
+## Jan 26 2019

-Check out our recent paper (accepted to the IEEE Robotics and Automation Letters): Mirko Nava, Jérôme Guzzi, R. Omar Chavez-Garcia, Luca M. Gambardella and Alessandro Giusti: Learning Long-range Perception using Self-Supervision from Short-Range Sensors and Odometry ([more info and downloads](https://github.com/idsia-robotics/learning-long-range-perception)).
+Check out our recent paper, accepted to the IEEE Robotics and Automation Letters with ICRA 2019 presentation: Mirko Nava, Jérôme Guzzi, R. Omar Chavez-Garcia, Luca M. Gambardella and Alessandro Giusti: Learning Long-range Perception using Self-Supervision from Short-Range Sensors and Odometry. [more info and downloads](https://github.com/idsia-robotics/learning-long-range-perception){: .btn .btn--info}

+We have three other papers accepted at ICRA 2019:
+* Jérôme Guzzi, R. Omar Chavez-Garcia, Luca Maria Gambardella, and Alessandro Giusti: On the Impact of Uncertainty for Path Planning
+* Boris Gromov, Gabriele Abbate, Luca Gambardella, and Alessandro Giusti: Proximity Human-Robot Interaction Using Pointing Gestures and a Wrist-mounted IMU. [more info and downloads](http://people.idsia.ch/~gromov/motion-relloc/){: .btn .btn--info}
+* Dario Mantegazza, Jérôme Guzzi, Luca Maria Gambardella, and Alessandro Giusti: Vision-based Control of a Quadrotor in User Proximity: Mediated vs End-to-End Learning Approaches. [more info and downloads](https://github.com/idsia-robotics/proximity-quadrotor-learning){: .btn .btn--info}

 ## Dec 22 2018